plutext/java-docx-to-pdf-using-Microsoft-Graph/README.md

 # java-docx-to-pdf-using-Microsoft-Graph

-This project shows you how to use Microsoft's Graph for docx to PDF conversion from Java.
+This project shows you how to use Microsoft's Graph for OpenXML (docx/pptx/xlsx) to PDF conversion from Java.

-(Similar code would work to convert doc or rtf to docx, or for pptx to pdf etc)
+(Similar code would work to convert doc or rtf to docx, or for binary .ppt or .xls to pdf etc)

 Different combinations of libraries can be used to do this, and the purpose of this project is to make it easier for you to assess your options.